roblaing/erlang-webapp-howto/unit2/README.md

 <h1>Unit 2: Forms with validation and redirection</h2>

+The way I've structured these tutorials is you don't need to do `rebar3 new release unit2`, but rather just add what's new here to your existing release.
+That way your computer won't have to download and build Cowboy again when you enter `rebar3 release`.
+Just remember to change `unitX` in the code to whatever you have called your project.

+I've seperated the units to keep each one small and simple.

-Step1 is run `rebar3 new release unit2` and add cowboy as a dependency in
+If you are starting afresh with `rebar3 new release unit2`, step1 is run to add cowboy as a dependency in
 <a href="https://github.com/roblaing/erlang-webapp-howto/blob/master/unit2/rebar.config">rebar.config</a>
 and to the applications list in
 <a href="https://github.com/roblaing/erlang-webapp-howto/blob/master/unit2/apps/unit2/src/unit2.app.src">apps/unit2/src/unit2.app.src</a>